Programme Code: VV43 BA/HArAG

 Teaching & Learning

-All 1st year course units involve a weekly lecture and tutorial; in the 2nd and 3rd year, where student numbers may be lower, a seminar may replace the lecture.
+All 1st year modules involve a weekly lecture and tutorial; in the 2nd and 3rd year, where student numbers may be lower, a seminar may replace the lecture.

-For most course units, assessment involves course work and an unseen examination.
+For most modules, assessment involves course work and an unseen examination.

 In the 1st year, course work entails short, concentrated pieces of work; in the 2nd and 3rd years, course work emphasis shifts to longer papers.